Ashmit-Tyagi/devops-ete/README.md

+# University-Chatbot DevOps End to End
-# 🎓 Campus Virtual Assistant (University Chatbot)
+Campus Virtual Assistant (University Chatbot)

-A **Campus Virtual Assistant** designed to help students get instant answers to common university-related queries such as **admissions, fees, hostels, placements, scholarships, courses, and campus life**.
+## A Campus Virtual Assistant designed to help students get instant answers to common university-related queries such as admissions, fees, hostels, placements, scholarships, courses, and campus life.

-The system is built using a **microservice architecture**, where each service runs independently inside **Docker containers** and communicates via APIs.
+## The system follows a microservice architecture, where each service runs independently inside Docker containers and communicates via APIs.

----

-## 🚀 Features
+## Project Overview

-### 🔐 User Authentication
-- Sign Up & Sign In using email and password
-- JWT-based authentication
-- User data stored in MongoDB Atlas

-### 🤖 University Chatbot
-- Answers university-related FAQs (admissions, fees, hostels, placements, scholarships, etc.)
-- Rule-based NLP logic for **accurate and predictable responses**
-- No AI hallucinations

-### 🧩 Microservice Architecture
-- Independent services for frontend, authentication, API gateway, and chatbot logic
+### This project demonstrates an end-to-end DevOps implementation for deploying a microservices-based chatbot application.

+### The workflow includes:

+    - Local deployment using Kubernetes
-- All services containerized using Docker
+    - Containerization using Docker

-### 🎨 Modern UI
-- React-based frontend
-- Dark-themed, responsive interface
-- Simple and intuitive chat experience

----

-## 🧠 Chatbot Logic (NLP Approach)

-This chatbot uses a **rule-based, keyword-driven NLP approach** suitable for academic systems.

-**How it works:**
-- Converts user input to lowercase
-- Matches predefined keywords (e.g., admission, fees, hostel, placement)
-- Maps keywords to fixed responses
-- Returns accurate and controlled replies

-**Why this approach?**
-- High accuracy for university FAQs
-- Easy to explain during presentations
+    - Infrastructure provisioning using Terraform
+    - Deployment on AWS EC2
-- Simple to extend and maintain
+    - Monitoring and logging using Amazon CloudWatch